habibkaratas/threat/README.md

 BUT, it has one critical element that is missing from the others: **SOUND EFFECTS**!
 What good is a global cyberbattle without some _cool_ sounds.

-In all seriousness, IPew provides a simple framework - based on [Datamaps](http://datamaps.github.io/) - for displaying cartographic attack data in a (mostly) responsive way and shows how to use dynamic data via javascript event timers and data queues (in case you're here to learn vs have fun - or both!).
+In all seriousness, Threat Map provides a simple framework - based on [Datamaps](http://datamaps.github.io/) - for displaying cartographic attack data in a (mostly) responsive way and shows how to use dynamic data via javascript event timers and data queues (in case you're here to learn vs have fun - or both!).

 You can customize the display through a myriad of query string options, including _sounds_.

-IPew includes the following sounds:
+Threat Map includes the following sounds:

 - no sound option set - Star Wars blaster! (guess which one!)
 - `tng=1` - Star Trek:TNG Photons!